Ephemeral Art Program Description

 - Credit RAAC and its co-sponsors in all public statements regarding their Ephemeral Art installation.

-- Assist in media efforts sponsored or initiated by RAAC related to the Ephemeral Art.
+- Participate in media efforts sponsored or initiated by RAAC related to the Ephemeral Art Program.

 Rappahannock Association for Arts and Community